NU-CUCIS/HomogenizationDL/README.md

-# Deep learning for homogenization of two phase high contrast three-dimensional material
+# A Deep Learning Model For Homogenization of Two-Phase High-Contrast Three-dimensional Materials

 This software is an deep learning application for modeling processing-structure-property (PSP) linkages for two phase high contrast